 Total Digital Revenue in the prior year was reclassified to conform to the current year presentation.
-Total Digital Revenue is defined as digital advertising and marketing services revenue (including Amplified), digital-only subscription revenue and digital services revenue.
+Total Digital Revenue is defined as digital advertising and marketing services revenue including revenue from our wholly owned digital marketing agency Amplified Digital TM("Amplified"), digital-only subscription revenue and digital services revenue.